kaaneneskpc/Cointy/README.md

    - Tap "Sell" to complete the transaction
    - Your portfolio and cash balance will update automatically

-6. **View Price Charts**
+6. **View Price Charts (TradingView Style)**
    - Long-press any coin in the discovery list
+   - View professional TradingView-style chart with dark theme
+   - See OHLC (Open, High, Low, Close) values at the top
+   - Touch and drag to show interactive crosshair
-   - View historical price trends
+   - View precise price and time at crosshair position
+   - Check 24h price change and range statistics
-   - Dismiss the chart by tapping outside
+   - Dismiss the chart by tapping "Close" button

 7. **Search & Filter Coins**
    - Use the search bar to find coins by name or symbol